jperkin/illumos-gate/README-xbuild.md

 $ exit
 ```

-You now have a lovely unix and boot_archive pair in bcm2835/unix (Raspberry
+You should now have a lovely unix and boot_archive pair in `armv7/bcm2836/unix`
-Pi) and qvpb/unix (qemu versatilepb).
+which can be booted either on real hardware (Raspberry Pi 2+) or in qemu.

 ### Boot